 - Heat the oil in a stockpot over medium-high heat, and add the Baby Bella mushrooms, carrots, celery, onions, and garlic.
 Saute the vegetables for about 10 minutes, or until they start to wilt and turn lightly golden.
 Reduce the heat to medium-low.

 - When the dried mushrooms are softened, remove them from the liquid, reserving the mushroom liquid, and put the mushrooms in a colander.
 Rinse the mushrooms well to remove any sand or grit.

 - Mince the softened dried mushrooms and add them to the vegetables in the stockpot.

 - Drain the mushroom stock through a coffee filter or cheesecloth and add it to the stockpot.
-Add the chicken stock as well.
+Add the additional chicken, vegetable, or mushroom stock as well.

 - Turn the heat to high, and bring the soup to a boil.